fedarko/pyfastg/README.md

 pip install pyfastg
 ```

+#### Dependencies
-pyfastg's only dependency (which should be installed automatically with
+pyfastg's only direct dependency (which should be installed automatically when
-the above command) is [NetworkX](https://networkx.github.io) ≥ 2.
+running the above installation command) is
+[NetworkX](https://networkx.github.io). pyfastg requires a minimum NetworkX
+version of 2.

-As of writing, pyfastg supports all Python versions ≥ 3.6. pyfastg might be able to work with earlier versions of Python, but we do not explicitly test against these.
+As of writing, pyfastg supports Python 3.6 and up.
+pyfastg might be able to work with earlier versions of Python,

-### Quick Example
+but we do not explicitly test against these.

+### Quick example: using pyfastg to load and analyze an assembly graph
 The second line (which points to one of pyfastg's test assembly graphs)
 assumes that you're located in the root directory of the pyfastg repo.